gallendes/gallendes/README.md

 # Hi there 👋

 Welcome to my GitHub!
-I'm Gonzalo Allendes, an aspiring Software Engineer interested in web applications, data science, machine learning, and so many other fields of computer science.
+I'm Gonzalo Allendes, an aspiring Software Engineer interested in web applications, data science, machine learning, and all branches of computer science.

 ## About Me